Cuesta College, San Luis Obispo, CA

 Correct answer (highlight to unhide): (C)

-Thus the light that passes through both polarizer 1 and polarizer 2 is:
+Thus the fraction of the light that passes through both polarizer 1 and polarizer 2 is:

 (1/2)·cos2(10°) = 0.48492315519...,